- As low as $169/Night

 - Cottage

 750 sq ft historic bungalow located in the East Side neighborhood, downtown Charleston.
-One street from Meeting, two streets from King, located around the corner from many trendy eateries and bars, with a proper coffee shop just one short block down.
+One street from Meeting, two streets from King, located around the corner from many fashionable eateries and bars, with a proper coffee shop just one short block down.
 Walkable to trendy Upper King area, accessible to all of the peninsula.
 One full bedroom in the space with a queen bed, and a sleeping nook with a traditional Japanese-style tatami mat set up, twin daybed set up for living but may be conveniently deconstructed for queen-sized sleeping.
 Dacor gas range and Bosch appliances.
 Modest enclosed outdoor garden space for sitting with a drink or coffee.
 Bicycle share only blocks away by the park.

 About the Area